A museum inside-out

 When will the current Burke Museum close?

-The Burke Museum’s current building will remain open to the public until September 2018.
+The Burke Museum’s current building will remain open to the public through the end of 2018.
 We will host goodbye celebrations for the current building leading up to the closure.
 The New Burke will open to the public in 2019.

 How are you soliciting community input on the New Burke?